 Also, we can understand why she would want to go to the mountains for two months (Judg.
 11:37).
 It would take some time for a young woman to adjust to the fact that instead of being a wife and mother, she would be a virgin her whole life.
 She needed some time to get used to her future and work through her emotions, and it would be proper to do that alone with friends, not in town where everyone could hear, which would make it seem that she was dishonoring her father’s vow.
 Furthermore, it would have dishonored both her father and her God if she showed up at the Tabernacle without having worked through the many emotions she would have been feeling.
 She needed to show up ready to serve.
 The tears she would shed would explain why she wanted to get away from people and go to the mountains for two months (Judg.
 11:37).

 Furthermore, after Jephthah’s daughter was given to Yahweh, it became a custom for the women of Israel to go to the Tabernacle four days a year to “recount” or “retell” the story of the experience of Jephthah’s daughter, which would have been done with her present (Judg.
 11:40).
 Since Jephthah’s daughter was alive and serving at the Tabernacle, she would have had great wisdom and encouragement that she could have given the women who came to see her and talk with her.
-The word translated “recount” is the rare Hebrew word tanah (#08567 תָּנַה), and it means “recount,” “rehearse,” (TWOT; BDB Hebrew-English Lexicon), “recount” (HALOT Hebrew-English Lexicon).
+The word translated “recount” is the rare Hebrew word tanah (#08567 תָּנַה), and it means “recount,” “rehearse,” (TWOT; BDB Hebrew and English Lexicon), “recount” (HALOT Hebrew and Aramaic Lexicon).
 It also occurs in Judges 5:11, where it is also translated “recount.”
 Many English translations, assuming that Jephthah’s daughter was dead, translate tanah as “lament,” but that translation is based upon an assumption and is incorrect.
 There would be no need to mourn for her death yearly, and especially for four days, and there certainly would be no need to take four days to retell the story if the girl’s death were due to a rash vow made by a hard man.

 Jephthah made a vow to God without taking into account every possible outcome, but kept his vow even though it cost him dearly.
 Many people find themselves in that situation when unexpected things happen.
 Psalm 15 says the kind of person who can live on God’s holy mountain is a person “who keeps an oath even when it hurts, and does not change his mind;” (Ps.
 15:4).
 Jephthah was such a person.